Accommodation

 ATDW pixel

-A toilet is provided, but self-sufficient camping is encouraged.
-The closest bin bank is in Warooka, at the town oval.
-Warooka has many facilities, including: a supermarket, pharmacy, butcher, hotel, petrol station, Visitor Information Outlet and more.
+A basic toilet is available, but campers are encouraged to be self-sufficient.
+For waste disposal, the nearest bin bank is located at the Warooka town oval.
+Warooka also offers essential services, including a supermarket, pharmacy, butcher, pub, petrol station, Visitor Information Outlet, and more.

 Number of rooms